netizen/shared-functionalities/README.md

 # gateway-shared

-Shared repository for all common code in the Gateway projects
+Shared repository for all shared functionalities in the Gateway projects.

 ## How to use?